How Do Tax Treaty Tie-Breaker Rules Work?

 The US is different: citizenship-based taxation

-Even if a treaty determines that you are a resident of Portugal (not the US) for treaty purposes, you remain a US citizen with US tax filing obligations.
-The treaty tie-breaker does not eliminate your obligation to file a US tax return.
-What it does is determine which country has primary taxing rights on specific types of income, which affects your ability to claim foreign tax credits or treaty benefits.
+Even if a treaty determines you are a resident of Portugal for treaty purposes, you are still a US citizen with US filing obligations.
+The tie-breaker does not let you stop filing with the IRS.
+What it does is determine which country has primary taxing rights on specific income types, which affects your ability to claim foreign tax credits or treaty benefits.

 How does your structure score?